Answers to frequently asked questions around COVID-19, from travel to furlough

 Organisations should follow a voluntary approach when setting out its aims and objectives in a policy.
 As well as the legal and financial risks of adopting a mandatory approach, engaging employees with a voluntary approach will build trust and encourage employees to appreciate the benefits for themselves and others.
 The policy can help explain the benefits of vaccination and how employees can contribute to wider public health by protecting themselves and other employees and wider community by being vaccinated.

 Existing COVID-19 risk assessments must be updated to refer to being vaccinated.
 Employers should encourage employees to get vaccinated once their age group becomes entitled to it.
-Risk assessments must also include alternative safety measures to receiving the vaccine (for example the continued use of PPE).
+Risk assessments must also include alternative safety measures to receiving the vaccine (for example ventilation and the continued use of PPE).

 Other aspects to be explored when carrying out risk assessment include: